laravel/docs/eloquent-mutators.md

 > {tip} If you plan to serialize your Eloquent models containing value objects to JSON or arrays, you should implement the `Illuminate\Contracts\Support\Arrayable` and `JsonSerializable` interfaces on the value object.

+#### Array / JSON Serialization

+When an Eloquent model is converted to an array or JSON using the `toArray` method, your custom cast value objects will typically be serialized as well as long as they implement the `Illuminate\Contracts\Support\Arrayable` and `JsonSerializable` interfaces.
+However, when using value objects provided by third-party libraries, you may not have the ability to add these interfaces to the object.

+Therefore, you may specify that your custom cast class will be responsible for serializing the value object.
+To do so, your custom class cast should implement the `Illuminate\Contracts\Database\Eloquent\SerializesCastableAttributes` interface.
+This interface states that your class should contain a `serialize` method which should return the serialized form of your value object:

+    /**
+     * Get the serialized representation of the value.
+     *
+     * @param  \Illuminate\Database\Eloquent\Model  $model
+     * @param  string  $key
+     * @param  mixed  $value
+     * @param  array  $attributes
+     * @return mixed
+     */
+    public function serialize($model, string $key, $value, array $attributes) {
+        return (string) $value;
+    }

 #### Inbound Casting

 Occasionally, you may need to write a custom cast that only transforms values that are being set on the model and does not perform any operations when attributes are being retrieved from the model.
 A classic example of an inbound only cast is a "hashing" cast.
 Inbound only custom casts should implement the `CastsInboundAttributes` interface, which only requires a `set` method to be defined.